November 1 HOPE

 Unless the Lord builds the house, They labor in vain who build it; Unless the Lord guards the city, The watchman keeps awake in vain.

 For an athlete, you can give your best effort, but if your coach doesn’t give you a good game plan, you will lose.
 Hard work alone does not win championships.
-The ones that work hard and have a good plan to follow are the ones who enjoy the satisfaction of winning.
+The ones who work hard and have a good plan to follow are the ones who enjoy winning.
 For a Christian, that means that we should be following the plan of God if we want to see something good happen.
 No matter how hard we work following our own plans, it is in vain.
 It will never accomplish what we want it to.
 Whose plans are you following?

 2 Peter 2:1-22